sankalpdayal/SemanticSegmentation/README.md

 The training was performed on AWS EC2 p2.xlarge instance with workers as 2.

 ## Results ##
 The weights for the model can be found in file [/data/weights/model_weights](./data/weights/model_weights).
-When these weights and the model chosen is used I can following
+When these weights and the model chosen is used I get following values for the metrics.

 |Metric|Value|
 |------|-----|